blbrodie/blbrodie.github.io/_drafts/makefiles.md

       echo 10/23/2019 > schedule_flight_to_los_angeles

-Say we now want to reschedule the flight to Riga, Tromsø, and Los Angeles - we won't be able to since we have already schedule the flight to Krakaw.
+Say we now want to reschedule the flight to Riga, Tromsø, and Los Angeles - we won't be able to since we have already schedule the flight to Krakow.

     $ make riga_date=10/16/2019 \
            tromso_date=10/21/2019 \